 While it’s possible to find a position as a labor and delivery nurse right out of college, employers may prefer candidates with nursing experience.
 Additionally, pursuing a nursing certification like the Inpatient Obstetric Nursing (RNC-OB®) certification through the National Certification Corporation is another way to show employers your interest in this role.

 2. Neonatal nurses

-Job description: Neonatal nurses enter the equation after a baby is already born.
+Job description: Neonatal nurses are typically the next specialized group to enter the picture of infant care after labor and delivery nurses.
 This type of nurse specializes in the care of newborn infants.
-They may care for perfectly healthy infants, provide more focused care for premature or ill babies or work specifically with one seriously ill infant in the neonatal intensive care unit (NICU).
+Within this area of nursing are several subspecialties.
+They may care for perfectly healthy infants, provide more focused care for premature or ill babies, or work specifically with one seriously ill infant in the neonatal intensive care unit (NICU).
 Some babies have respiratory problems or serious nutritional needs that can be life threatening, and a neonatal nurse can care for these types of infants around the clock.

-Important skills and characteristics: Since neonatal nurses work with high-risk patients, it’s important that they’re able to provide cardiopulmonary resuscitation and IV therapy.
-They also must be able to work with specialized equipment such as ventilators and incubators.
-As with all nursing professions, it’s important to stay calm during an emergency, and it’s crucial to be detailed, as well as compassionate.
+Important skills and characteristics: Since neonatal nurses work with high-risk patients, it’s important that they’re able to think of their feet and make quick decisions if they notice a sudden change.
+This role also requires frequently working with specialized equipment such as neonatal ventilators and incubators.
+As with all nursing roles, it’s important they stay calm during an emergency, have an excellent eye for detail and have the ability to communicate compassionately.

 3. Pediatric nurses

 Job description: Once babies are discharged and begin living and developing at home, pediatric nurses provide care for them as they grow into adolescents.
 They provide routine primary care services, such as health maintenance and exams, developmental screenings, and vaccinations.
 They also treat illness or injuries when they occur in children.